Me. You. He. She: Cast

-In the main roles were Yevhen Koshovy, Nastya Korotka, Nadia Dorofeeva and Volodymyr Zelenskyy.
-Further roles were cast with the actors Stas Baklan, Olga Sumska, Sergei Babkin, Yuri Tkach and Olga Polyakova.
+In the main roles were Yevhen Koshovyi, Nastya Korotka, Nadia Dorofeeva and Volodymyr Zelenskyy.
+Further roles were cast with the actors Stas Baklan, Olga Sumska, Sergei Babkin, Yuriy Tkach and Olga Polyakova.

 Production

 The film was originally shot in Russian and later dubbed into Ukrainian.

-During the premiere press conference of the producers, Volodymyr Zelenskyy assured journalists that "initially the script of the film was written in Ukrainian" and only "later it had to be translated into Russian for Lithuanian actress Agne Grudite who was to play the lead role of Yana and who did not speak Ukrainian".
-At the last minute, Grudite refused to participate in the film.
+During the premiere press conference of the producers, Volodymyr Zelenskyy assured journalists that "initially the script of the film was written in Ukrainian" and only "later it had to be translated into Russian for Lithuanian actress Agnė Grudytė who was to play the lead role of Yana and who did not speak Ukrainian".
+At the last minute, Grudytė refused to participate in the film.
 The role of Yana was then cast with Ukrainian actress Anastasiya Korotkaya, but the movie was still produced in Russian.
 Filming took place in late summer 2018 in the Ukrainian cities of Kyiv and Lviv.

 Budget

-The project project became one of the winners of the 10th State Cinema Competition.
+The project became one of the winners of the 10th State Cinema Competition.
 The total cost of the film was set at ₴36.9 million (approx. US$1.3 million).
 The film was shot with the support of the State Cinema and 49% of the film's budget was financed by the state.